Can’t find the answer you’re looking for? We’ve shared some of our most frequently asked questions to help you out!

 In the Lower mainland, we deliver to West Vancouver, North Vancouver, Vancouver, Burnaby, Richmond, New Westminster, Coquitlam, Port Coquitlam, Port Moody, Pitt Meadows, Delta, Surrey, White Rock, Maple Ridge and Langley.
 Free pickup is now available every Saturday from our False Creek location between 1 p.m. and 4 p.m.

-In Squamish, we offer home delivery every other Saturday as well as store pick.
-Free store pick up is at Kitchen Quickies in the Garibaldi Village Mall on those Saturdays between 1 p.m. and 3 p.m.
+In Squamish, we offer home delivery every other Saturday as well as pick up options.
+Free store pick up is in the Garibaldi Village Mall Parking lot just in front of Kitchen Quickies on those Saturdays between 1 p.m. and 3 p.m.

 In the GTA, we deliver to Toronto, Scarborough, Richmond Hill, Vaughan, Concord, Brampton, Mississauga, Milton, Oakville, Markham and Etobicoke every Wednesday.
 Free pickup is now available every Wednesday from our CB Stealth Express in Milton between 9 a.m. and 5 p.m.

 In Cambridge, we offer free pickup at Langdon Hall every Wednesday between 1 p.m. and 3 p.m.